sovahc/hplip_Laserjet_1010_1015_patch/README.md

 Go to **Settings->Printers**.
 Select your Laserjet 1010/1015 and Press **Remove Printer**

-Turn off your printer, wait 10 sec and turn on again.
+Turn off the printer, wait 10 seconds and turn it on again.
-Drivers should be reinstalled.
+The driver will be reinstalled.

 Go to **Printing Options** and press **Paper Type**

-Here will be 14 types of paper instead of one.
+There will be 14 types of paper instead of one.

 ## USAGE

-In CUPS "Printing options":
+In CUPS **Printing options**:

 * For thin paper select: Light
-* For thick paper select: Rough
+* For thick paper select: Rough (the printer will take longer to start and print slower)
 * Otherwise select default: Plain

 ## UNINSTALLATION